What Is Predictive Maintenance? (Types, Examples & Benefits)

 After identifying your most valuable assets and equipment, here are additional steps to help you begin applying predictive maintenance to your business:

-• Step 1: Use pre-existing data to analyze your equipment — Collect the data from sources such as maintenance records, a CMMS or data that your machine already produces for future incident logging or historical analysis.
+• Step 1: Use pre-existing data to analyze your equipment.
+Collect the data from sources such as maintenance records, a CMMS or data that your machine already produces for future incident logging or historical analysis.
 This data will give you actionable information about the machine behavior and will set a baseline for the program.

-• Step 2: Identify failure modes — Perform an analysis of the critical assets that you’ve chosen to establish failure modes.
+• Step 2: Identify failure modes.
+Perform an analysis of the critical assets that you’ve chosen to establish failure modes.
 You should focus on the frequency of failures, severity of machine failure and the difficulty of identifying failure.

-• Step 4: Work with one series of algorithms, and watch for improvement — Apply one standard algorithm to all of your equipment rather than to each one.
+• Step 4: Work with one series of algorithms, and watch for improvement.
+Apply one standard algorithm to all of your equipment rather than to each one.
 Over time, these algorithms will automatically improve, optimizing performance as they accumulate more data.

-• Step 5: Analyze data in bulk — Cloud-based technology enables efficient data readings for hundreds of machines at a time.
+• Step 5: Analyze data in bulk.
+Cloud-based technology enables efficient data readings for hundreds of machines at a time.
 Rather than bombarding or retraining your engineers to crunch these numbers, let artificial intelligence get the job done faster for you.

-• Warren Wu
+• Warren wu

-Warren is an implementation lead at Coast, specializing in guiding companies across various industries in adopting maintenance software solutions.
-Based in San Francisco, Warren is passionate about ensuring smooth transition for his clients.
+Warren is Coast's Head of Growth, and he's a subject-matter expert in emerging CMMS technologies.
+Based in San Francisco, he leads implementations at Coast, specializing in guiding companies across various industries in adopting these maintenance software solutions.
+He's particularly passionate about ensuring a smooth transition for his clients.
 When he's not assisting customers, you can find him exploring new recipes and discovering the latest restaurants in the city.

 Why worry when you can Coast?